fizzwidget/digger-aid/readme.txt

 ------------------------------------------------------
 VERSION HISTORY

 v.
+6.0 - 2014/10/14
+- Updated for WoW Patch 6.0 and Warlords of Draenor.
+- Supports the new Arakkoa, Draenor Clans, and Ogre archaeology branches.
+- Fix error related to Mantid archaeology.

+v.
 5.2 - 2013/03/05
 - Updated for WoW Patch 5.2.
 - Supports the new Mantid archeology race.